 The Arlo Video Doorbell is an essential part of starting your smart home off on the right foot.
 Knowing who is at your door without having to be anywhere near it is safer and more sophisticated than having to look through a peephole, right?

-The advanced AI of this doorbell is able to distinguish between people, animals, vehicles, and packages that are within the zone of the camera, and the square aspect ratio captures a clearer picture than most landscape oriented cameras.
-Just keep in mind that you must pay a subscription fee (starting at $3 per month) for many of these doorbell’s features, which can be a financial inconvenience found in many home security devices.
+The advanced AI of this doorbell is able to distinguish between people, animals, vehicles, and packages, and the square aspect ratio captures a clearer picture than most landscape-oriented cameras.
+Just keep in mind that you must pay a subscription fee (starting at $3 per month) for many of these doorbell features, which is a financial inconvenience found in many home security devices.

-One of the most convenient perks of this doorbell is the option of activating pre-recorded messages if someone is at your door.
-While you do have the ability to directly talk to a would-be visitor, if you’re busy in a work meeting or having a phone conversation, the one-touch message response can alleviate the stress of navigating multiple interactions at once.
+One of the most convenient perks of this doorbell is the option to activate pre-recorded messages if someone is at your door.
+While you have the ability to directly talk to a would-be visitor, if you’re busy in a work meeting or having a phone conversation, the one-touch message response can alleviate the stress of navigating multiple interactions at once.

-To get started you’ll have to create an account with Arlo and download the Arlo app.
-From there, you’ll receive easy-to-follow instructions on assembly and Wi-Fi setup of your new HD video doorbell.
-Once your doorbell is set up, when someone presses the button you can see who that person is right from your smartphone or smart display like the Amazon Echo.
+To get started, just create an account with Arlo and download the Arlo app.
+From there, you’ll receive easy-to-follow instructions on the assembly and Wi-Fi setup of your new HD video doorbell.
+Once your doorbell is set up, when someone presses the button, you can see who that person is right from your smartphone or via smart display like the Amazon Echo.

 Used for: Home protection

-Compatible With: Amazon Alexa, Apple HomeKit, Google Assistant, IFTTT (If This Then That), Samsung SmartThings
+Compatible with: Amazon Alexa, Apple HomeKit, Google Assistant, IFTTT, Samsung SmartThings

-The Arlo Essential Spotlight camera plays nicely with voice commands from Alexa and Google Assistant, and can work in tandem with smart lights and smart locks when placed in a routine with the IFTTT application.
+The Arlo Essential Spotlight camera plays nicely with voice commands from Alexa and Google Assistant and can work in tandem with smart lights and smart locks when placed in a routine with the IFTTT application.
 You’ll need to download the Arlo app to get things started.
-Like most security cameras in the industry, the camera does come with additional subscription fees for features that you’ll definitely want and need, such as watching recorded videos and other more advanced options.
-If the investment is outside your comfort zone, cheaper alternatives like the Wyze v3 camera are also worth your consideration and time.
+Like most security cameras in the industry, the camera comes with additional subscription fees for features that you’ll definitely want, such as watching recorded videos and other more advanced options.
+If the investment is outside your comfort zone, cheaper alternatives like the Wyze v3 camera are also worth a look.